-“Just because a particular mould can produce toxins, doesn’t mean it will.
-Furthermore, it is highly unlikely that you could inhale enough in your home or office to receive a toxic dose”; according to researchers in the Lung Disorders Special Report: 9 Common Mould Myths.
+According to researchers in the Lung Disorders Special Report: 9 Common Mould Myths, moulds can produce toxins.
+However, that doesn’t mean it will.
+Furthermore, it is highly unlikely that you could inhale enough in your home or office to receive a toxic dose.

 Some people are especially sensitive to some moulds and may display symptoms that include:

 - Symptoms of asthma and any number of allergic reactions